 Decide.
 Before embarking on any project - a joint venture, a new product or even an event ─ determine the scope of the project.
 Consider the manpower you'll need, the time frame for launch, costs, and items you'll need to execute it.

 Write everything down.
 It's no secret that I'm the master of spreadsheets and to-do lists.
 I'll save you the boring details, but the key here is to write everything down.
 Take a little time to brainstorm every detail you can think of ─ and save room for more.
 As a project develops, I find that part of it will require their own set of subtasks.
 The more you write down, the better off you'll be.

 Give yourself a timeline and a deadline.
 This is probably the most important guideline.
 Creating a finite deadline for the end project, as well a timeline of tasks through completion, will help you schedule the time to get tasks done when things get busy.
 Allow yourself wiggle room, too.
 I call it 'set back time.'
 Nearly every project has hurdles, so remain flexible.

 Stay organized.
 When things get busy, it's easy to get caught up in the project and let your organization fall to the wayside.
 Enjoy the ride, but take a few minutes at the end of the day or week to organize your timeline taking workflow and deadlines into consideration.
-You can even utilize tools such as Free Workflow Automation Templates in order to stay afloat during stressful times.
+You can even utilize tools in order to stay afloat during stressful times.